EOSIO/taurus-node/docs/01_nodeos/02_usage/60_how-to-guides/10_how-to-configure-state-storage.md

 This how-to describes configuration of the Nodeos `backing store`. `Nodeos` can now use `chainbase` or `rocksdb` as a backing store for smart contract state.

 # Prerequisites
-Version 2.1 or above of the EOSIO development environment.
+Version 2.1 or above of the EOSIO-Taurus development environment.

 # Parameter Definitions
 Specify which backing store to use with the `chain_plugin` `--backing-store` argument.
 This argument sets state storage to either `chainbase`, the default, or `rocksdb`.